3 people working on a computer

 • Enjoy saving the day

-• Don't get overwhelmed by complex situations
+• Can handle complex situations

 • Have a great imagination